IG-AI/samvara-nn/README.md

 ./run_samvara.sh
 ```

-This script sets up the environment correctly and ensures that Samvara-AI utilizes the GPU(s) for optimal performance.
+This script sets up the environment correctly and ensures that Samvara NN utilizes the GPU(s) for optimal performance.

 #### 3. Running the Model